-Original Owner: Methodist Church, Victoria West-James Bay Pastoral Charge

-Architect: D.C.
-Frame Contractor: J. Shenk
+Original Owner: Methodist Church, Victoria West-James Bay Pastoral Charge Architect: D.C.
+Frame Contractor: J. Shenk Date of Construction: 1912

 Located at the corner of Fullerton and Raynor Avenues, the Wesley Methodist Church is a landmark wood-frame church in the historic Victoria West neighbourhood.
 Displaying features of the Arts and Crafts style, the overscaled detailing heightens its dramatic presence as the largest building in the area.